On Geometric Structure of Point Particles: Introduction

-This paper is organized as follows: \Sref{sec:2} is devoted to preparation for expanding major geometrical part of the theory.
-We revisit the optical dispersion of plasma (\sref{sec:2.1}), to arrange a rule of the wavenumber transformation of light accompanying plasma nonuniformity (\sref{sec:2.2}).
-Taking the abstracted form into account, proposed is the spatial transformation to the infinitesimal space of particles (\sref{sec:2.3}).
-To test its applicability to generation of particle fields, in~\sref{sec:3} we call quark condensate, as it resembles the massive photon state owing to harmonic oscillator behavior of plasma electrons.
-We reproduce familiar potential inside~\cite{eichten1978} (\sref{sec:3.1}) and outside meson~\cite{yukawa1935} (\sref{sec:3.2}), clarifying a signature of the cylindrical space expanded in the infinitesimal region.
-In~\sref{sec:4}, I provide a module representation of $\beta$-decay products and the related gauge bosons.
-Considering internal coupling of electron with virtual photon, the rotational eigenvalue equation is proposed which governs vector field spanned in the cylindrical space (\sref{sec:4.1}).
-The equation is solved as a boundary value problem, to yield the eigenstates that the lepton pairs should refer to (\sref{sec:4.2}).
-The eigenmode property is compared with the $CP$ symmetry (\sref{sec:4.3}).
-The other eigenmode representing the weak is also noted (\sref{sec:4.4}).
-In~\sref{sec:5}, I address major issues concerning observation of the rotational field of a single electron.
-We focus on constructing the geometrical mechanics that sets up ${\bf R}^{3}$ rotational coordinate of electron cyclotron motion (\sref{sec:5.1}).
-From the rotational eigenvalue equation governing the field, we derive a mathematical symbol that generates the spin precession (\sref{sec:5.2}).
-Then, we attempt to make correspondence between the mechanical sequence and the QED renormalization (\sref{sec:5.3}).
-For the sake of reinforcing the theory, \sref{sec:6} is added wherein its compatibility with foundation of the standard model is examined.
-First, I provide a plausible explanation of how fractional charge of quark~\cite{gellmann1964} could appear as reconciled with the $\alpha$-generation (\sref{sec:6.1}).
-Second, I argue the compatibility with the established framework of vacuum~\cite{higgs1964} (\sref{sec:6.2}), and third, provide a notion of rotational eigenmode coupling responsible for the electroweak coupling~\cite{glashow1961,weinberg1967,salam1968} (\sref{sec:6.3}).
-Last \sref{sec:7} is devoted to concluding remarks.
+This paper is organized as follows: Section~\ref{sec:2} is prepared to give operational tool as a part of the geometric theory.
+We review the optical dispersion of plasma (Sect.~\ref{sec:2.1}), in order to arrange a rule of the wavenumber transformation of light accompanying plasma nonuniformity (Sect.~\ref{sec:2.2}).
+Taking the abstracted form into account, I propose the spatial transformation to the infinitesimal space of particles (Sect.~\ref{sec:2.3}).
+To see its availability, in~Sect.~\ref{sec:3} we call quark condensate, as it resembles a massive photon state owing to collective oscillatory behavior of plasma electrons.
+We reproduce the potential detected inside \cite{eichten1978} (Sect.~\ref{sec:3.1}) and outside meson~\cite{yukawa1935} (Sect.~\ref{sec:3.2}), clarifying a signature of the infinitesimal realistic space spanned by harmonic field.
+In~Sect.~\ref{sec:4}, I provide an internal module representation of the $\beta$-decay products.
+Making reference to the magnetohydrodynamic details, we geometrically extend the scalar form, and obtain the rotational eigenvalue equation that governs vector field spanning that space (Sect.~\ref{sec:4.1}).
+The equation is solved as a boundary value problem; we find the eigenfunctions the lepton pairs should internally refer to (Sect.~\ref{sec:4.2}).
+The eigenmode property including chiral asymmetry is summarized, and the module representation made of the rotational vector fields is proposed (Sect.~\ref{sec:4.3}).
+The eigenmode representing the weak is also provided (Sect.~\ref{sec:4.4}).
+In~Sect.~\ref{sec:5}, we treat major issues on observation of the rotational field of charged leptons, in terms of application of the operational formalism to it.
+In particular, we focus on geometrical mechanics for cyclotron motion of a single electron (Sect.~\ref{sec:5.1}).
+From the rotational eigenvalue equation governing the field, we derive a mathematical symbol that sustains the mechanics (Sect.~\ref{sec:5.2}).
+Then, we relate the mechanical process renormalizing an internal coordinate to the charge renormalization (Sect.~\ref{sec:5.3}).
+For the sake of reinforcing the theory, Sect.~\ref{sec:6} is added wherein its compatibility with the standard model is further examined.
+First, I provide an explanation of how the mechanics could respond to fractional charge of quark~\cite{gellmann1964} (Sect.~\ref{sec:6.1}).
+Second, we argue the compatibility with the established model of vacuum~\cite{higgs1964} (Sect.~\ref{sec:6.2}), and third, provide a notion of rotational eigenmode coupling responsible for the electroweak coupling~\cite{glashow1961,weinberg1967,salam1968} (Sect.~\ref{sec:6.3}).
+Finally, Sect.~\ref{sec:7} is devoted to concluding remarks.\\